LLMs.txt: agent-readable Markdown index of this site at /llms.txt

 Auction Types

-Compare UniswapX auction mechanisms across Ethereum, Arbitrum, Base, and Unichain using chain-specific timing models.
+Compare UniswapX auction mechanisms across chains using chain-specific timing models.

 UniswapX uses different auction mechanisms across supported chains, each tuned to chain characteristics.
 Understanding these differences is important when integrating UniswapX on each chain.